 This “anti-intellectualism” simplicity is pervasive and divisive, yes, because it creates sterile splits anyway, it is the triumph of ignorance and cosmic emptiness, all drifts that are light years away from hip hop as such, as “mindset “.
 Referring exclusively to music, listeners are less attentive (not all, of course, I’m generalizing, but on the average…), differently receptive, volatile.
 You have to fight for your space, in a sense.
 Worse than twenty years ago … Try using your tools, and move on.
 In the end, it is impossible to please everyone, and it is also a bit of bullshit if you ask me.

-Let’s talk about the graphic design of the album, I find it very centred and interesting.
+Let’s talk about the graphic design of the album, I find it very centered and interesting.
 How did it come out?

 I am the mouse, in a sense.
 The aesthetic is deliberately jazzy, an iconic distortion in a hip hop key, semantic distortion of visual systems and meanings, we are playful as such, and it is a further vision of the album.
 The dynamic was simple: mood board put together by me and Clas, creative brief, internal discussion, listen to the record, two hints as an aftertaste, and…white paper to his brother.